Nextiva / Blog / Marketing & Sales

 Awareness stage of the customer lifecycle and tactics.

-The awareness stage happens when customers first come across your brand.
+The awareness stage occurs when customers first discover your brand.
 It’s the point where they learn you exist, even if they’re not yet ready to make a purchase.

 At this stage, your goal is to grab their attention and make sure they remember your brand when they need your product or service.